Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

     git pull origin master

-__Attention for production pods:__ Since there are problems with the asset-pipeline (~ since March 29th 2012) production pods should not use the head of the branch master.They should checkout the tag __"pre-asset-pipeline"__ which can be done with theese commands:

-    git pull origin master
-    git fetch --tags
-    git checkout pre-asset-pipeline

-To see which tags are available you could use:
-    git tag -l

 If the update changes the Gemfile or Gemfile.lock files, for MySQL run

     DB="mysql" bundle install --without development test heroku